 Near Eagar in Apache County, Arizona — The American Mountains (Southwest)

-Marker series.
-This marker is included in the Arizona, Pistols, Plows and Petticoats Historic Driving Tour marker series.
+Topics and series.
+This historical marker is listed in this topic list: Notable Places.
+In addition, it is included in the Arizona, Pistols, Plows and Petticoats Historic Driving Tour series list.

 Location.
-34° 5.973′ N, 109° 19.683′ W. Marker is near Eagar, Arizona, in Apache County.
-Marker is on West 26 Bar Road 0.4 miles west of School Bus Road, on the right when traveling west.
+34° 6.562′ N, 109° 19.555′ W. Marker is near Eagar, Arizona, in Apache County.
+Marker is at the intersection of School Bus Road and West Central Avenue (Arizona Route 260), on the right when traveling south on School Bus Road.
+Marker is about 150 feet south of West Central Avenue.
 Touch for map.
 Marker is in this post office area: Eagar AZ 85925, United States of America.
+Touch for directions.

 More about this marker.
-This is Marker Stop #9 on the Pistos, Plows and Petticoats Historic Driving Tour.
+This is Marker Stop #8 on the Pistols, Plows and Petticoats Historic Driving Tour.

 Source: Pistols, Plows and Petticoats Historic Driving Tour Brochure.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 5, 2010, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 1,171 times since then and 49 times this year.
-Photos: 1, 2. submitted on October 5, 2010, by Bill Kirchner of Tucson, Arizona. • Syd Whittle was the editor who published this page.
+It was originally submitted on October 5, 2010, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 3,807 times since then and 254 times this year.
+Photos: 1, 2, 3. submitted on October 5, 2010, by Bill Kirchner of Tucson, Arizona. • Syd Whittle was the editor who published this page.